daler/pybedtools/docs/source/topical-bam.rst

 Working with BAM files
 ======================
-Some BEDTools programs, like `intersecteBed`, support BAM files as input.
+Some BEDTools programs, like `bedtools intersect`, support BAM files as input.
 From the command line, you would need to specify the `-abam` argument to do so.
 However, :mod:`pybedtools` auto-detects BAM files and passes the `abam` argument automatically for you.
 That means if you create a :class:`BedTool` out of a BAM file, like this:

 .. doctest::